-Ready to grow your own tea?
-This page will guide you through everything you need to know to give your new herbal tea garden a healthy start and keep it thriving through the growing season!
+Ready to grow your own herbal tea?
+Here's how to give your garden a healthy start and keep it thriving through the growing season.

 Note: A little pre-planning is key to success!